-Over the last year, Centralina developed a three-year Strategic Plan that serves as a roadmap for organizational growth and fiscal stability in service of our mission and in line with our core values.
-The plan was informed by robust engagement with our staff, Board and regional stakeholders.
+Centralina is currently operating under a three-year Strategic Plan (2022-2025) that serves as a roadmap for organizational growth and fiscal stability in service of our mission and in line with our core values.
+The plan was informed by robust engagement with our staff, Board, and regional stakeholders.
+The plan is flexible, but demonstrates our firm commitment to organizational excellence, fiscal responsibility, and service.
+Annual workplans approved by the Board guide our priorities and activities for each fiscal year.